horiapuscasu/test-chat2/README.md

 to communicate even on linux where not having that many communicators a communicator in page(in browser) with the skype account https : // teams . live . com/v2` and search at github . com my name see now green button <Code>-> Download zip or install git on local and from command prompt : git clone https://github.com/horiapuscasu/video-chat.git

-Drag and rop the icon of the file from windows explorer for file transfer(resiZe the windows of the browser and windows explorer to be able)
+Drag and rop the icon of the file from windows explorer for file transfer(resiZe the windows of the browser and windows explorer and put side by side to be able)

 Security is by certificate the stream not encrypted but this way secured the text messages and the file transfer(the file save encrypted you loose the conversation you loose the password and loose the file-text with a .txt file) by AES encryptiuon